 Evaluate projections

 propop provides a function to compare projections against a benchmark.
-The benchmark can be the actual population development (i.e., official records) or a base model (e.g., when testing alternative models or when comparing against the official FSO forecast).
+The benchmark can be the actual (recorded) population development (i.e., official records in population registry) or a base model (e.g., when testing alternative models or when comparing against the official FSO forecast).

 Evaluations can be carried out individually per observation unit or like a summary statistics aggregated across all observations (e.g., all years, demographic groups, spatial units).